shriv/jekyll-now/_posts/2019-02-07-Accessibility-analyses-for-urban-planning.md

 ## Objective measures
+In this series, the analyses will be constrained to walking - rather than a comprehensive view of active transport.

 Walkability is a measure of how conducive an area is for walking.

 This concept is gaining increasing traction in diverse domains - from public health to urban planning - since walking is a healthy physical activity that also has economic, social and environmental advantages.

 In economic terms, behavioural characteristics (of the actor) and the nature of critical urban attributes will determine the _opportunity cost_ of walking to the required amenity - from a visit to the local grocery store, to commuting for work.